jaedb/Iris/README.md

 * Integrated with Spotify and LastFM APIs for high-quality artwork and extra info
 * Improved support for local libraries using SQLite extension
 * Browse and manage your playlists, along with top tracks, new releases and genre browser
-* Spotmop can be run completely independently of your Mopidy machine (ie on a remote server), just set your URL in the settings tab
-* Push notifications between users (requires port 6681, but this can be customised to suit your environment)
+* Push notifications between clients (requires port 6681, but this can be customised to suit your environment)

 Screenshots
 -----------